2008 United States presidential election in Ohio: Predictions

 There were 16 news organizations who made state-by-state predictions of the election.
 Here are their last predictions before election day:

 Polling

-During most of the summer and September, McCain led many state polls and many by 50% of over.
+During most of the summer and September, McCain led many state polls, many by 50% or more.
 Rasmussen had McCain leading with as high as 51% in September.
 But many voters in the state changed their minds as Obama later gained a steady lead in most polls taken starting in the beginning of October (around the time of the 2008 financial crisis).

 Fundraising

 Obama raised $7,218,801.
 McCain raised $5,682,839.

 Advertising and visits

-A major swing state, Obama spent over $28 million to McCain's $24 million.
-The Republican ticket visited the state 28 times to the Obama ticket's 22 times.
+In a major swing state, Obama spent over $28 million to McCain's $24 million.
+The Republican ticket visited the state 28 times, compared to the Obama ticket's 22 times.